nate-j-nov/Poker-Game/README.md

 # Poker-Game
-Creating console app for Five Card Draw Poker
+Creating console app for Five Card Draw Poker.
+In its very early stages.